huoyo/ko-time/README-EN.md

 > 1.This project belongs to Chang Zhang,and Its open source protocol is LGPL-2.1；
 >
-> 2.You can use it freely by linking it but you can not do secondary development based on this before auhtor's authorization.;
+> 2.You can use it freely by linking it,but you can not do secondary development based on this before auhtor's authorization.;
 >